 Aloe vera is another remedy used for skin discoloration; however it’s typically only effective on mild forms of hyperpigmentation.
 Aloe vera is used for hyperpigmentation because of the presence of mucilaginous polysaccharides in the gel.
 It will work by promoting cell regeneration and will also remove dead skin cells.
 To use this remedy, apply fresh aloe vera gel onto the affected areas and leave it on overnight.

 Check out our post here: How To Lighten Your Skin With Home Remedies, for more DIY remedies for treating hyperpigmentation skin problems.
+Including some methods that can show visible results in just a few days.

 It may sound crazy to some… but intimate area bleaching (especially anal bleaching) is very popular these days.
 Many women and men, from all walks of life, are undertaking this rather bizarre beauty treatment.
 Is this something you would do?
 Read more…